 Social media and teenagers: a practical approach.
 Excellent downloadable (or read on-line) booklet looking at problems with internet use in young people, offering common sense advice.
-It's an easy read and gives a balanced view. https://www.cwmt.org.uk/resources
+It's an easy read and gives a balanced view.

-Teenagers and pornography- young people discuss pornography, fantasy vs reality and how it can impact them.
+young people discuss pornography, fantasy vs reality and how it can impact them.
 Might be a useful video to signpost your teenager to but probably not watch together!
+Teenagers and pornography-

 What is sexting and what do parents need to be aware of?